totalspectrum/spin2cpp/doc/basic.md

 Throws an error which may be caught by a caller's `try`/`catch` block.
 If none of our callers has established a `try` / `catch` block, the program is ended.
 To avoid ending the program, use `throwifcaught` instead.

-The argument to `throw` must (for now) be an integral type.
+The argument to `throw` must (for now) be an integral type, or `any`.
 Earlier versions of FlexBASIC allowed other types, but this is deprecated and a warning will be issued.
+To pass a string or similar message, use `cast` to cast the pointer to `any`.

 Example:
 ```